Sven-vh/ImReflect/README.md

 error C2338: No suitable Input implementation found for type T
 ```

 Check the console for the missing type.
-If it should be supported, [open an issue](https://github.com/Sven-vh/ImReflect/issues)!
+If you think it should be supported, [open an issue](https://github.com/Sven-vh/ImReflect/issues)!

 ---